Check out latest word on the plans.

 At its formation in 1994, the Allegheny Plateau Division consisted of seven counties; Venango, Clarion, Forest, Elk, Jefferson, Clearfield, and Cameron, all in Pennsylvania.
-In 2008, Clinton county was added to the division.
-Most recently, in September of 2015, five more counties were added.
+In 2008, Clinton county was transferred from Division 11 of the North East Region.
+Most recently, in September of 2015, five counties were transferred from the Allegheny Highlands Division of the Niagara Frontier Region.
 Those were Warren, McKean, Potter in Pennsylvania; Cattaraugus and Allegany in New York.

 The Allegheny Plateau Division holds 12 meetings each year, usually on the second Sunday of the month, often at the home of a member.
 The usual meeting includes an operating session, a Bring and Brag contest, and a business meeting.
 The meetings in summer months are often held in conjunction with special events, a pattern which is likely to continue in future years.
 Persons who are not members are welcome to participate as guests, although that welcome does not extend to holding elected office or voting on business matters.
-December is reserved for the division banquet.
-Lately it has been held on a Saturday.
+December is reserved for the division awards banquet.
+In recent years it has been held on a Saturday early in December.
 The date of the banquet depends strongly on the availability of a hall.
+In 2015, rather than a banquet, the division held an awards breakfast, due to the division's participatioin in Brookville's Victorian Christmas celebration.

 The Allegheny Plateau Division publishes a monthly newsletter, the

 Keystone Corridor.
 A printed copy is available by subscription, see Keystone Corridor page for rates.
-At one time, the division had been considering exclusive electronic distribution of the newsletter.
-That is no longer being considered.
-However, subscribers may receive their copy electronically, as a pdf file by e-mail.
+At one time, the division had considered exclusive electronic distribution of the newsletter.
+That is still being considered, due to the ever-increasing cost of preparing a printed edition.
+No decision has been reached, but the issue is a live one.
+Until it is decided, subscribers may ask to receive their copy electronically as a pdf file by e-mail.
 See the newsletter page for more detail.

 What are these and things?

-or beside an item on this or other pages indicates that item is new or updated.
+or beside an item on this or other pages indicates that item is new or revised .

 |Other pages on this site||Other NMRA sites|